euchrogene/InterProScan_EG/README.md

 ```
 InterProScan -download_database InterProScan_DB
 ```
-You can change the DB name ('InterProScan_DB') that you want.
+You can change the DB name ('InterProScan_DB') to the one you want.
 The path of the DB will be the input of -db to run InterProScan.

 4. download example protein sequence